 Brain fart – This is what happens whenever a politician (doesn’t matter the party) opens their mouth and speaks.

 Buck – A form used to create a shape over.
-A buck is used when something like aluminum or lead foil needs to be shaped (sometimes a relatively complex shape).
+A buck is used when something in sheet form like aluminum, plastic, and/or lead foil needs to be shaped (sometimes a relatively complex shape).